rahulrajdixit/Ransomware-Script-For-Demo/README.md

 ## **Please Note**

 > [!WARNING]
 > Please consider running these scripts only if you can clearly understand the working of the script.
 It is adviced to go through the code before running it.
 If you like to tinker with these scripts, then please consider running these scripts in a safe environment (Example: in a virtual machine).

+> [!IMPORTANT]
-- Please note, these are python scripts just to demonstrate the working process of a simple ransomware.
+> These are python scripts just to demonstrate the working process of a simple ransomware.
 Actual ransomwares have a much more complex working process, are not as simple as these scripts.

+> [!NOTE]
-- The tool can only encrypt and decrypt files (and not folders) within the same directory of the python scripts.
+> The tool can only encrypt and decrypt files (and not folders) within the same directory of the python scripts.
-- This project was developed out of curiosity with the help of some references.
+> This project was developed out of curiosity with the help of some references.
 Please do not misuse the script and use it only for educational/demonstration purpose.

 ## **Introduction**
 These python scripts encrypt and decrypt the files within the same directory using Fernet Encryption.